UCAS: UTT – postgraduate teacher training

-UCAS Teacher Training (UTT) is an application service for postgraduates that want to become teachers.
+UCAS Teacher Training (UTT) was an application service for postgraduates that want to become teachers.
 UTT replaced UCAS' previous GTTR teacher training application service and expanded its remit to provide centralised admissions for School Direct and school-centred initial teacher training (SCITT) programs.

 UTT programmes are either university/college-taught or school-based and typically last for one academic year; usually leading to a PGCE qualification.

-Students begin their application in the autumn for programmes starting in the following academic year.
-They start by using Apply 1 – which allows them to choose up to three programmes.
-Training providers then have 40 working days to make an offer.
-During this time they will invite candidates they're considering offering a place for an interview.
-At the end of the 40-day period, students will have responses from their three choices and will have 10 working days to reply to any offers.

-However, if students don't get offered a place using Apply 1, or they choose to decline all of the offers they receive, they can use Apply 2 to apply for new places, adding one choice at a time, until they receive an offer.